sipos7274/kubernetes_install/README.md

 ## 🧭 When Prompted

-- nter 2 for a Control-plane node
+- Enter 2 for a Control-plane node
 - → The script will initialize the Kubernetes cluster, configure Calico networking, and deploy the Contour ingress controller automatically.

 - Enter 1 (or press Enter / wait for timeout) for a Worker node